 It is normal to worry about the cost of a personal injury attorney – especially when you are already dealing with the medical expenses of a car accident.
 We understand how much financial strain comes with vehicle collisions.
 That is why at Jacobs & Jacobs, we operate on a contingency fee basis.
 This means that we don’t charge our clients unless we win the case and obtain financial compensation on their behalf.
 You will not pay us a dime upfront to begin work on your case.
 You will only pay for legal representation if and when we win.

 If we are successful in securing you a monetary recovery, you will pay us directly out of the settlement or judgment award we achieve, not out of your pocket.
 We charge our fees as a percentage of the overall amount won.
 We will let you know the exact percentage, based on the work involved in your case, before you sign with us.
 We are always honest, straightforward and upfront about attorney’s fees.

 Motor vehicle accidents are a preventable type of tragedy.
 Human error is often behind automobile collisions in Connecticut and throughout the nation.
 Drivers have the ability to prevent most vehicle collisions through due care and attention behind the wheel.
 When they fall short of the reasonable expectation of care – when they are negligent – car accidents happen.
 The most common causes of car accidents in New Haven include:

 If one or more parties could have prevented your car accident, that person’s insurance company may be financially responsible for your related injuries and bills.
-If you are unsure of what caused your car crash in New Haven, an investigation may be required to determine fault.
+If you are unsure of what caused your car crash in New Haven, an investigation may be required to determine fault and prove negligence.
 It is important not to admit fault at the scene of the crash, and to wait for investigators to decide.
 This is the best way to protect your right to recover financial compensation.